Injured Zouma to miss West Ham's trip to Lyon

 West Ham say the 27-year-old will remain in London to undergo further tests.

-The tie is in the balance after last week's 1-1 draw at the London Stadium.
+The tie is in the balance after last week's 1-1 draw at London Stadium.

 West Ham boss David Moyes is already without the suspended Aaron Cresswell, who was sent off in the first half of the opening leg.